Resources and sources of support

 The following resources are not endorsed by the University of Cambridge but may help to enhance and test your understanding of good academic practice.

-You are encouraged to complete the 'understanding plagiarism' online activity developed by Cambridge Online Study Skills.
-The activity will test your understanding of plagiarism and good academic practice.
+These online tutorials will test your understanding of plagiarism and good academic practice.

 - Tutorial and various exercises, University of Essex